andrewhessler/paint-by-algo/THOUGHTS.md

 I think I like the rebounding, seems pretty decent to me, I think this way will result in some weird fun bounce houses.

 Next will be world wrapping and I guess `End` tile resetting the game.

+Maybe I'll make `WorldWrapping` super generic and it just checks everything with a `Transform`, that sounds like a bad idea...
+Maybe only the `Player` can wrap for now.

+Okay, world wrapping going great, a few hiccups with the interpolation movement, but got it figured out mostly.

+Next, make the end tile end game.
+Hmmm, this seems hard.
+Oh god, I might not do it.
+We'll save that for much later.
+Though, I might be upset about not handling it for everything right now?
+Oh well, shouldn't be too hard since it'll still be pretty isolated to the entities.

+### Pathfinding World Wrap
+Next, I want to see if I can make my pathfinding world wrap...
+I think I can do that if I just duplicate the grid on all 4 sides?
+Or do I have to do it on 9 sides?

+I should maybe start doing some profiling before I implement this.